Frequently asked questions on Microsoft Q&A.

 How do I ask a question?

-In the Microsoft Q&A header, click on Ask a question.
-As you type in your question, we will show you similar questions that have already been asked.
-Make sure to investigate these because someone may have already answered your question.
+In the Microsoft Q&A header, select the Ask a question button.
+As you type in your question, we will show you similar questions that have already been asked on Q&A and other sources.
+Make sure to check these because someone may have already answered your question.

 You can find more details on best practices when asking questions in the How to write a quality question article.

-How do I know if a response is correct?
+How do I know if an answer is correct?

-If the asker accepts a response as correct, it will be shaded green and marked “Accepted Answer”.
-If not, look for answers that have votes, this means users have found those answers helpful.
+If the asker accepts an answer as correct, it will be shaded green and marked “Accepted Answer”.
+If not, look for answers that have helpful votes, this means users have found those answers helpful.
+Learn more in the rate answers article.

 How do I know if a user is knowledgeable?

-If a user participates in and contributes positively to the community frequently, they will build up reputation points.
-The more reputation points a user has, the more likely they are to have expertise on the topic they are commenting on.
+If a user participates in and contributes positively to the community frequently, they will win points.
+The more reputation points a user has, the more likely they're to have expertise on the topic they're posting.

-We also show Microsoft affiliations in the user's cards, such as Microsoft Employee and Microsoft MVP, so you know if the answer comes from a Microsoft-trusted source.
+We also show Microsoft affiliations in the user's cards: Microsoft Employee, Microsoft Agency Temporary, Microsoft Vendor, Microsoft Intern, and Microsoft Most Valuable Professionals (MVPs), so you know if the answer comes from a Microsoft-trusted source.

 How can I sort all the questions?